11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 The Takeaway

-Paprika is a unique spice that comes in dozens of varieties, each with a different color and spice level or sweetness.
+Paprika is a unique spice that comes in dozens of varieties, each with a different color, spice level, or sweetness.
 Understanding the most common types will allow you to choose the best paprika substitute(s) without dramatically changing the appearance or flavor of your dish.

 About the Author